quasar-team/CanModule/Documentation/sphinx-source/reconnection.rst

 anagate ("an")
 ==============

 The anagate modules are identified by one or several IP addresses, depending on the module variant.
+The supported anagates are OS independent since they are eth-CAN bridges.

 anagate modules with ONE ip number only
 ---------------------------------------